Poet, Professor, Prankster

 Bill was born and raised in the town of Salmon, and its namesake river flowed past his house.
 He saw it every day.
 It was hard to avoid, whether it was over-flowing its banks in late Spring, or partially frozen during deep winter.

-“Wilderness as a concept is wonderful,” he said, “but Locals feel like the Native Americans must have felt.
+“Wilderness as a concept is wonderful,” he told us, “but Locals feel like the Native Americans must have felt.
 Now they’re locked out, with no sensitivity given to their emotions, to the spiritual connections that locals have.
 That’s where the anger comes from.
 They feel they have a special right to it, because they have a special attachment to it.

 “The locals and Native Americans now have something in common.
 They’re both on reservations.
 They don’t have access to the heart of the state.”